temitopeakin1/200-days-of-reactjs/README.md

 🤔#100-days-of-reactjs
 Starting from the Basic fundamentals progressing to Intermediate.
-It's a commitment to learn React for the next 100days, and build a Solid Project every weekend.
+It's a commitment to Master React for the next 100days, and build a Solid Project every weekend.

+Commenced March 13th 2022 -- End June 20th 2022.

 📋 What’s the plan?
 1. Code for a minimum of 3hours everyday on React.